tsingshitao-nuke/dsh-set-workspace/README.md

 ## What it does

 - Right-click a folder in File Explorer, then choose **Open DSH Workspace Here**.
-- If DSH is not running, the bridge launches it; if it is running (even minimized or in the background), the DSH window is restored and brought to the front.
+- If DSH is not running, the bridge launches it — the Desktop app, or the official `dsh` CLI in npm installs; if it is running (even minimized or in the background), the DSH window is restored and brought to the front.
 - The folder is registered as a workspace (idempotent) and a session is started in it.
 - The DSH page switches to the new workspace automatically (the client half watches for the session and opens it — no page reload).
 - If you view DSH in a regular browser instead of the Desktop window, install with `--browser`; the bridge then focuses the browser page.